lguarnieri88/notes/_notes/Bookshelf/bookshelf.md

 Book from a series of tv shows the BBC launched in 1972.
 Each chapter is a sort of essay on a particular topic: how did the reproducibility of art change the way we experience it, the tradition of oil painting, the nude and the publicity image.
 They all revolve around the idea that seeing is a much less spontaneous act than we tend to believe.

 <img style="float: left; margin-right: 1em;" src="/assets/williams_dictionary.jpg" width="150"/>
-## The Liar’s Dictionary - By Ellen Williams
+## The Liar’s Dictionary - By Eley Williams

 _Rating: 3 - Date added: 5/12/2022_